The Mother of James and John Asks for a Favor – Matthew 20:20–21

 James and John

-A mother making a request to secure the future of her son is common the Old Testament.
-For example, Sarah makes sure her son Isaac is Abraham’s heir (Gen 21) and Rebekah helps Jacob to trick Isaac and obtain the blessing (Gen 27).
+A mother requesting to secure her son’s future is common in the Old Testament.
+For example, Sarah ensures her son Isaac is Abraham’s heir (Gen 21), and Rebekah helps Jacob trick Isaac and obtain the blessing (Gen 27).
 Emily Cheny suggests an allusion to Bathsheba makes a bold request that her son be David’s heir (1 Kings 1:15-21) (Emily Cheney, “The Mother of the Sons of Zebedee (Matthew 27:56),” JSNT 20 (1998): 13-21.)
-As John Nolland observes, one of the ways a woman could exercise power in a patriarchal society is her continuing influence on her sons (Nolland, Matthew, 819).
+As John Nolland observes, one of the ways a woman could exercise power in a patriarchal society is by continuing to influence her sons (Nolland, Matthew, 819).

 The mother of James and John is a follower of Jesu and among the first witnesses of the resurrection (Matt 27:56) and is called Salome in Mark 15:40.
-John 19:25 says Mary the mother of Jesus was standing at the cross with her sister and Mary the wife of Clopas and Mary Magdalene.
-This would indicate Salome, the wife of Zebedee was Mary’s sister and Jesus’s aunt, so James and John were Jesus’s cousins.
+John 19:25 says Mary, the mother of Jesus, was standing at the cross with her sister and Mary, the wife of Clopas and Mary Magdalene.
+This would indicate that Salome, the wife of Zebedee, was Mary’s sister and Jesus’s aunt, so James and John were Jesus’s cousins.

 Their mother bows (προσκύνεω) to make the request, just as the Canaanite woman who also made a bold request (15: 21-28).
 Bathsheba also bows before David when she requests Solomon be the heir who rules after David (LXX 1 Kings 1:15-21).